Occupy ICE: Portland, Oregon

-On June 17, 2018, hundreds of protesters assembled outside of an ICE facility in Portland, Oregon at a rally called by Jacob Bureros of Direct Action Alliance.
+On June 17, 2018, hundreds of protesters assembled outside of an ICE facility in Portland, Oregon, at a rally called by Jacob Bureros of Direct Action Alliance.
 Following the rally, a group of activists decided to hold a 24-hour vigil to honor the victims of the "Zero Tolerance Policy" under the moniker OccupyICEPDX.
-Following confrontations between ICE agents and protesters which were broadcast by Direct Action Alliance on Facebook Live on June 18 and 19, a much larger group of people had gathered outside of the location by the 20th of June and Immigration and Customs Enforcement announced they would close indefinitely following the city police's refusal to respond to calls for assistance by immigration agents who claimed to be in danger.
-Law enforcement officers working for the federal government including Federal Police and ICE agents moved on demonstrators in the early hours of June 28, arresting multiple activists.
+Following confrontations between ICE agents and protesters, which were broadcast by Direct Action Alliance on Facebook Live on June 18 and 19, a much larger group of people had gathered outside of the location by the 20th of June, and Immigration and Customs Enforcement announced they would close indefinitely following the city police's refusal to respond to calls for assistance by immigration agents who claimed to be in danger.
+Law enforcement officers working for the federal government, including Federal Police and ICE agents, moved on demonstrators in the early hours of June 28, arresting multiple activists.

-The protest camp remained after the attempted sweep by law enforcement which only succeeded in clearing the front entrance to the facility, it has been described by federal officials as a "very, very peaceful" protest camp.
-The camp had a well stocked kitchen with food and supplies being donated by local residents and many prominent local businesses; onsite child care was available along with basic medical care and even a massage and meditation tent.
+The protest camp remained after the attempted sweep by law enforcement, which only succeeded in clearing the front entrance to the facility; it has been described by federal officials as a "very, very peaceful" protest camp.
+The camp had a well-stocked kitchen with food and supplies being donated by local residents and many prominent local businesses; onsite child care was available along with basic medical care and even a massage and meditation tent.
 A 6-ft wooden barricade was constructed by the community to protect the camp from the street.
-Near to the camp the Department of Homeland Security built a separate barricade with federal police erecting a metal fence around the ICE building on July 2.
+Near to the camp, the Department of Homeland Security built a separate barricade, with federal police erecting a metal fence around the ICE building on July 2.

 It was reported on July 5 that three members of the protesters would consume only Gatorade until Portland officials removed ICE from the city in a self-proclaimed hunger strike.

-Senator Bill Cassidy called for Portland mayor Ted Wheeler to step down over the protests.
+Senator Bill Cassidy called for Portland Mayor Ted Wheeler to step down over the protests.
 President Donald Trump also criticized Wheeler.

 Greenwich Village, New York

-Outside of an ICE building protesters created a rotating group protest outside the facility to call for the abolishment of the facility and an end to the immigration detention center on June 27.
+Outside of an ICE building in Greenwich Village, protesters created a rotating group protest outside the facility to call for the abolishment of the facility and an end to the immigration detention center on June 27.
 The activists stated they took inspiration and networked with other #OccupyICE groups, such as the groups in Portland and Philadelphia.